The pill and menstruation: what are the effects on the menstrual cycle?

 How do I know if my bleeding on the pill is normal?

-When you take the pill, it is normal to see a change in your flow compared to when you were not taking it.
+When you take this contraceptive, it's normal to see a change in your flow compared with when you weren't taking it.

-During the first few months of use, you may experience light bleeding outside of your period, called spotting.
-But if it lasts longer than three months, talk to your health care provider.
+For the first few months, you may experience light bleeding outside your period, known as spotting.
+But if these last longer than three months, talk to your healthcare professional.

 Menstrual flow on the pill can also vary over time.
-Finally, if you have no or almost no bleeding during the discontinuation phase, even though you have taken your pack properly (no missed periods, delays, vomiting or diarrhea), it is considered normal.
+Finally, if you have no or almost no bleeding during the discontinuation phase, even though you have taken your pack properly (no missed periods, late periods, vomiting or diarrhoea), this is considered normal.

-What to do in case of painful bleeding on the pill?
+What should I do if I experience painful bleeding on the pill?

-Having pain during your period is never normal.
-If you have pain during your period on the pill, consult your doctor.
-The first thing to do is to check that there is no risk of illness or pregnancy.
-Changing the generation of the pill and the hormone level may also be a good solution.
+Pain during menstruation is never normal.
+If you experience pain during your period on the pill, consult your doctor.
+The first thing to check is that there is no risk of illness or pregnancy.
+A change of pill generation and hormone level may also be a good solution.

-Everyone is different and the body reacts differently to different contraceptives.
-Thus, some contraceptive generations or active components, depending on the dosage, will cause a decrease in the volume of bleeding, sometimes even stopping it, while others will cause a blood flow similar to that of natural menstruation.
+Everyone is different, and the body reacts differently to different types of contraception.
+Some generations of contraceptives or active ingredients, depending on dosage, will reduce the volume of bleeding, sometimes even stopping it altogether, while others will produce a blood flow similar to that of natural menstruation.

-There are natural contraceptive methods that do not stop menstruation, such as the copper IUD, which will cause heavier blood loss.
-The implant and the hormonal IUD can also stop the menstrual flow.
+There are natural contraceptive methods that do not stop menstruation, such as the copper IUD, which causes heavier blood loss.
+Implants and hormonal IUDs can also stop menstrual flow.

 What about the morning-after pill?

-If you have had risky sex and do not want to get pregnant, the morning-after pill, also known as emergency contraception, must be taken within 3 to 5 days of your period.
-It is free and does not require a prescription for minors.
-Taking it starts the menstrual cycle, so it is normal for your period to arrive more quickly after taking this pill!
+You've had risky sex and don't want to get pregnant: the morning-after pill before or after your period, also known as hormonal emergency contraception, must be taken within 3 to 5 days of your period.
+It's free, and minors don't need a prescription.
+Taking it starts the menstrual cycle, so it's normal for your period to arrive more quickly after taking this pill!

-When does the period arrive when you take the pill?
+When does the period arrive on the pill?

-Menstruation appears 2 to 3 days after the last hormonal pill is stopped, i.e. after the 21 days of taking the pill, during the 7-day stop period or the 7-day placebo period.
+Menstruation occurs 2 to 3 days after you stop taking the last hormonal pill, i.e. after 21 days on the pill, during the 7-day withdrawal period or the 7-day placebo period.

 Yes, menstruation on the pill, otherwise known as withdrawal bleeding, will tend to reduce blood flow and the duration of menstruation.

-Although menstrual periods, their intensity and duration may vary over time, they will usually be shorter and less heavy on the pill.
-Some women may experience bleeding that occurs outside of their menstrual period.
-This is called spotting.
+Although menstrual periods, their intensity and duration may vary over time, they will generally be shorter and less abundant on the pill.
+Some women experience bleeding outside their menstrual periods.
+This is known as spotting.

-- Contraceptive implant and menstruation: what are the effects after insertion?
+- Contraceptive implants and menstruation: what are the effects after insertion?

 - IUD and menstruation: what impact on menstrual flow?